How to Read Golf Cart Tire Sizes (Everything to Know)

 Verifying Your Golf Tire Offset

-Apart from tire measurements, it is necessary to know the offset of your cart tire.
+Apart from tire measurements, knowing the offset of your cart tire is necessary.
 An offset refers to the distance from the hub mounting surface to the centerline of your wheel.
 This measurement typically comes in millimeters.

 The numbers can be negative, positive, or zero.